What does OU mean in competitive Pokemon? Answered

 When Pokémon are not used enough and drop in usage rates, they will fall to a below tier known as UU, standing for Underused.
 Here, Pokémon in OU and Uber cannot be used.
 From UU, there are also the tiers RU, NU, PU, LC (for baby or first-stage Pokémon), and Untiered (the worst Pokémon of the bunch.)

-If you’re interested in jumping into the competitive scene of Pokémon in Smogon, head to the Pokémon Showdown website here.
+If you’re interested in jumping into the competitive scene of Pokémon in Smogon, head to the Pokémon Showdown website.